Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Introduction

-Overall, our contributions are fourfold: \begin{itemize} \item We present a novel framework, namely Progressive Upsampling and Inpainting Generative Adversarial Network (Pro-UIGAN), to jointly achieve face inpainting and face SR in a unified framework. \item We design a multi-stage hallucination and inpainting interwoven strategy.
-Specifically, we upsample and inpaint occluded LR faces via a coarse-to-fine fashion, thereby reducing undesirable artifacts and noises compared to a direct combination of face hallucination and inpainting methods. \item We propose a Cross-Modal Transformer Module (CM-TM) to collaboratively learn facial geometry priors and facial appearance features.
-Our CM-TM provides effective clues for feature alignment and enhancement, and thus promotes more accurate face hallucination results. \item Extensive experiments manifest that Pro-UIGAN authentically replenishes ($8\times$ upsampling) occluded and low-resolution face images (\emph{i.e.,} $16\times 16$ pixels).
-Moreover, our Pro-UIGAN provides superior hallucinated face images for downstream tasks, \emph{i.e.,} face alignment, face parsing, face recognition as well as expression classification, in comparison to the SotA. \end{itemize}
+Overall, our contributions are threefold: \begin{itemize} \item We present a novel framework, namely Progressive Upsampling and Inpainting Generative Adversarial Network (Pro-UIGAN), to jointly achieve face inpainting and face SR in a unified framework.
+We design a multi-stage hallucination and inpainting interwoven strategy.
+Specifically, we upsample and inpaint occluded LR faces in a coarse-to-fine fashion, thereby reducing undesirable artifacts and noises compared to a direct combination of face hallucination and inpainting methods. \item We propose a Cross-Modal Attention Module (CM-AM) to learn facial geometry priors and facial appearance features collaboratively.
+Our CM-AM provides effective clues for feature alignment and enhancement and thus promotes more accurate face hallucination. \item Extensive experiments manifest that our Pro-UIGAN authentically replenishes ($8\times$ upsampling) occluded and LR face images (\emph{i.e.,} $16\times 16$ pixels).
+Moreover, our Pro-UIGAN provides superior hallucinated face images for downstream tasks, \emph{i.e.,} face alignment, face parsing, face recognition as well as expression classification. \end{itemize}